History of sound recording: Multitrack recording

 The next major development in the magnetic tape was multitrack recording, in which the tape is divided into multiple tracks parallel with each other.
 Because they are carried on the same medium, the tracks stay in perfect synchronization.
 The first development in multitracking was stereo sound, which divided the recording head into two tracks.
 First developed by German audio engineers ca. 1943, two-track recording was rapidly adopted for modern music in the 1950s because it enabled signals from two or more microphones to be recorded separately at the same time (while the use of several microphones to record on the same track had been common since the emergence of the electrical era in the 1920s), enabling stereophonic recordings to be made and edited conveniently.
 (The first stereo recordings, on disks, had been made in the 1930s, but were never issued commercially.)
 Stereo (either true, two-microphone stereo or multi mixed) quickly became the norm for commercial classical recordings and radio broadcasts, although many pop music and jazz recordings continued to be issued in monophonic sound until the mid-1960s.

 Much of the credit for the development of multitrack recording goes to guitarist, composer and technician Les Paul, who also helped design the famous electric guitar that bears his name.
 His experiments with tapes and recorders in the early 1950s led him to order the first custom-built eight-track recorder from Ampex, and his pioneering recordings with his then-wife, singer Mary Ford, were the first to make use of the technique of multitracking to record separate elements of a musical piece asynchronously — that is, separate elements could be recorded at different times.
 Paul's technique enabled him to listen to the tracks he had already taped and record new parts in time alongside them.

 Multitrack recording was immediately taken up in a limited way by Ampex, who soon produced a commercial 3-track recorder.
 These proved extremely useful for popular music since they enabled backing music to be recorded on two tracks (either to allow the overdubbing of separate parts or to create a full stereo backing track) while the third track was reserved for the lead vocalist.
-Three-track recorders remained in widespread commercial use until the mid-1960s and much famous pop recordings — including many of Phil Spector's so-called Wall of Sound productions and early Motown hits — were taped on Ampex 3-track recorders.
+Three-track recorders remained in widespread commercial use until the mid-1960s and many famous pop recordings — including many of Phil Spector's so-called Wall of Sound productions and early Motown hits — were taped on Ampex 3-track recorders.
 Engineer Tom Dowd was among the first to use the multitrack recording for popular music production while working for Atlantic Records during the 1950s.